-History of Pakistan: It was unthinkable that the Muslims of Indo-Pak Subcontinent will be able to exercise their religion with freedom under the British rule and the overpowering Hindus.
+History of Pakistan in Urdu: It was unthinkable that the Muslims of Indo-Pak Subcontinent will be able to exercise their religion with freedom under the British rule and the overpowering Hindus.
 This religious freedom for the Muslims and other minorities was the main idea behind the foundation of Pakistan.
 But unfortunately, right after the foundation, some factors turned against the main idea of the foundation of Pakistan.

 Short History of Pakistan